-Serbia mining: The Energy Future of Serbia Lies in the Lithium27.
-July 2017. / Mining
+Serbia mining: The Energy Future of Serbia Lies in the Lithium, Mining

 A memorandum of understanding signed yesterday between the Government of Serbia and company Rio Tinto should enable the implementation of the “Jadar” Project, which is related to lithium exploration in the vicinity of Loznica.
 Production is planned to start in 2023.